VIS-ETH/hackathon-portal/README.md

 8. Start the frontend with `cd frontend && npm install` and `npm run dev`.

 9. Look at the `Makefile` for more commands that can be useful during development.
+Also, refer to the READMEs in the child folders.